In this post, I’m going to show you how to tune a guitar and share a few reliable tips to help you get the hang of it.

 If you don’t calibrate your tuner, you will sound slightly off from everyone else who is in tune.

-Here’s how to tune your guitar with an electronic tuner.
+Here’s how to tune your guitar with an electronic tuner:

-How to Tune a Guitar by Ear
+How to Tune an Acoustic Guitar by Ear

 Learning how to tune a guitar by ear can help develop your ear and allow you to tune when you don’t have an electronic tuner.